Corporate Communications Schools in North Dakota

 Gender Distribution

-In North Dakota, a business communications major is more popular with women than with men.
+In North Dakota, a business communications major is equally popular with women and men.

 Racial Distribution